Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

  </tr>
 </table>

 # Versal Custom Thin Platform Extensible System

+***Version: Vitis 2023.1***

-This tutorial describes a Versal VCK190 System Example Design based on a thin custom platform (minimal clocks and AXI exposed to PL) including HLS/RTL kernels and an AI Engine kernel using a full Makefile build-flow for Vivado™/Petalinux/Yocto/Vitis 2022.2.
+This tutorial describes a Versal VCK190 System Example Design based on a thin custom platform (minimal clocks and AXI exposed to PL) including HLS/RTL kernels and an AI Engine kernel using a full Makefile build-flow for Vivado™/Petalinux/Yocto/Vitis 2023.1.

 ## Getting Started
 ### Build-flow